naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

 - Request induced subtrees from the OpenToL API based on OTT IDs
 - Extract branching order information from OpenToL subtrees
 - Apply this branching information to resolve polytomies in the original tree
-- Batch API requests where possible to minimize network overhead

 ### Polytomy Resolution Algorithm